Badrinath- The Abode of Lord Vishnu

 The alarm shook me up at 5.00 hours and (let me accept, lazily) I slipped out of my cozy bed and got ready.
 After a light breakfast as we moved out of the guest house.
 And whoa, there were delighting theta waves of the beautiful chirping of birds in the calm of the dawn.
 I was happy to have packed a scarf and a sweatshirt as the weather was slightly cold.
 The route ahead was splendid!
 The mountains started turning mulberry now and clouds thicker enveloped in a distant layer of fog.
 The excitement was at all-time high as this was my first trip to the Badrinath shrine.

 River Alaknanda was in its full view seemingly dancing at someplace, raging at some but not still anywhere.
-Some river views were along with huge white stones alone, while some were accompanied by multicolored pebbles.
+Some river views were along with huge white stones alone, while some were with multicolored pebbles.
 At places, the rocks from the mountains seemed to be rolling down due to rains which, it is certainly worth a mention, were being cleared seamlessly.

 We first hit the ‘Tapt Kund’- the hot (sulphur) water spring.
 And yes, what a relieving experience it was!